scottnonnenberg/eslint-config-thehelp/README.md

 This may change if there is progress on this issue: https://github.com/eslint/eslint/issues/3458

-_Note: if you have `eslint` or any eslint plugins installed yourself, they will supercede the plugins installed with this project.
+_Note: if you have ESLint or any ESLint plugins installed yourself, they will supercede the plugins installed with this project.
 Check this if you're getting errors, like 'unknown rule.'_

 ## Other notes:

-- `consistent-return` rule is incompatible with [thehelp-core](https://github.com/thehelp/core)'s breadcrumbs
+- `consistent-return` rule is incompatible with [`thehelp-core`](https://github.com/thehelp/core)'s breadcrumbs
 - I've left `thehelp/absolute-or-current-dir` for you to configure; it is off by default but I do recommend it.

 ## TODO: